 Phillips Edison & Company Declares Monthly Dividend Distributions; Announces Results of Annual Meeting of Stockholders

-/EIN News/ -- CINCINNATI, May 09, 2023 (GLOBE NEWSWIRE) -- Phillips Edison & Company, Inc. (Nasdaq: PECO) (“PECO”), one of the nation’s largest owners and operators of grocery-anchored neighborhood shopping centers, today announced that its Board of Directors declared monthly dividend distributions of $0.0933 per share payable on June 1, 2023; July 3, 2023; and August 1, 2023 to stockholders of record as of May 19, 2023; June 15, 2023; and July 17, 2023, respectively.
+CINCINNATI, May 09, 2023 (GLOBE NEWSWIRE) -- Phillips Edison & Company, Inc. PECO ("PECO"), one of the nation's largest owners and operators of grocery-anchored neighborhood shopping centers, today announced that its Board of Directors declared monthly dividend distributions of $0.0933 per share payable on June 1, 2023; July 3, 2023; and August 1, 2023 to stockholders of record as of May 19, 2023; June 15, 2023; and July 17, 2023, respectively.
 Operating partnership unit holders receive distributions at the same rate as common stockholders, subject to the required tax withholding.

 Earlier in the day, PECO held its annual meeting of stockholders in a virtual-only format.
 At the annual meeting, PECO's stockholders re-elected all of PECO's director nominees: Jeffrey S. Edison; Leslie T. Chao; John A. Strong; Jane E. Silfen; Gregory S. Wood; Stephen R. Quazzo; and Elizabeth O. Fischer, to its Board of Directors for one-year terms.
 Stockholders also ratified the appointment of Deloitte & Touche LLP as PECO's independent registered public accounting firm for 2023 and approved a non-binding, advisory resolution on the compensation of PECO's named executive officers.